-No. Federal law requires funeral homes to accept caskets that you buy from another source, such as an online retailer.
+No. In fact, federal law requires funeral homes to accept caskets that you buy from another source, such as an online retailer.
 You may also build a casket.

 If you want to scatter cremated ashes in South Dakota, you should be aware of the following state and federal rules.

 South Dakota law allows you to place cremated remains in a crypt, niche, grave, or scattering garden in a dedicated cemetery.
-If you want to release ashes in any other location, the following restrictions apply:
+If you want to release ashes in any other location, South Dakota imposes the following restrictions:

 The following guidelines apply if you want to scatter ashes on federal land or at sea.

 Scattering ashes on federal land.
 Officially, you should request permission before scattering ashes on federal land.
 However, you will probably encounter no resistance if you conduct the scattering ceremony quietly and keep the ashes well away from trails, roads, facilities, campsites, developed areas, and waterways.
 You can find guidelines for scattering ashes on the websites for some national parks.
 For more information, begin your search at the website of the National Park Service.

 Scattering ashes at sea.
 The federal Clean Water Act requires that cremated remains be scattered at least three nautical miles from land.
 If the container will not easily decompose, you must dispose of it separately.
 The EPA does not permit scattering at beaches or in wading pools by the sea.
 Finally, you must notify the EPA within 30 days of scattering ashes at sea.